pawellinkshell/PortfolioSite/README.md

 #### To run:
 Second thing to do is build and run project in prefer mode:
-* Run `gulp build` before you run any mode
-  * Run `gulp prod` to run project from `distro` folder in production mode
+* Run `gulp serve:prod` to run project from `distro` folder in production mode
-  * Run `gulp dev` to run project in development mode from main folder
+* Run `gulp serve:dev` to run project in development mode from main folder

 #### To update
 If you need, to have up-to-date plugins included with this template, simply run the following tasks: